Compare Your Options

-At these companies, any investor, no matter how much money they have (some do have a minimum investment requirement), can open an account, choose mutual funds, bonds, and other securities to invest in, and allocate their money as they see fit.
-These companies feel sort of like a bank to investors who use them, but with stocks and bonds instead of just standard interest-bearing or checking accounts.
+At these companies, any investor, regardless of how much money sits in their account balance (some do have a minimum investment requirement), can open an account, choose mutual funds, bonds, ETFs, and other securities to invest in, and allocate their money as they see fit.
+These companies and their services feel sort of like a bank to investors who use them, but with stocks and bonds instead of just standard interest or checking accounts.

 Most investment companies offer some of the same services as banks, such as credit cards, and low interest investment options like money market funds.
 You can easily transfer your investment capital in and out of your accounts, and to different funds within the same account.

-These investment services are available online, and some investment management companies like Fidelity Investments and Charles Schwab also have physical branches in larger cities.
+These investment services are available online, and some investment management companies like Fidelity Investments and Charles Schwab also have physical branches.

 The Ideal Client for an Investment Company

 A disturbing number of people have no plan for investing and very little money saved.
-They might have a 401 k, pension, or other retirement planning option through work, but they only participate because they have to.
+They might have a 401 k, or other retirement planning option through their job or business, but they only participate because they have to.
 Some even forget they have it.

-For newbies like this, investment companies offer a great opportunity to get serious about providing for your future.
-Even socking away a couple hundred dollars a month will produce a better outcome down the road.
+For newbies like this, investment company services offer a great opportunity to get serious about providing for your future.
+Even socking away a couple hundred dollars of cash each month in a self-directed Roth IRA will produce a better outcome down the road.
 The ease of working with investment companies and their variety of investing options make them a good first step.

-Investment companies are also a viable choice for anyone who has committed to make money through investing to build for their future.
-Such investors may even have several hundred thousand dollars invested in various mutual funds, ETFs, stocks, bonds, and other securities.
+Investment management companies are also a viable choice for anyone who has committed to make money through investing to build for their future.
+Such investors may even have several hundred thousand dollars of capital invested in a variety of mutual funds, ETFs, stocks, bonds, and other securities.
 Any good investment company will serve this sort of client well.